 Red Skelton the Artist

-Many people didn't know that all the while Red was performing comedy for the public he was secretly working on his skills as an artist.
+Many people didn't know that all the while Red Skelton was performing comedy for the public he was secretly working on his skills as an artist.

 Red Skelton began his artwork in 1943, as a way to relax, but kept his works private for many years.
 It has been reported that he said he was inspired to try his hand at painting after visiting a large Chicago department store that had various paintings on display.